14. Advanced installation

 14.3.1.
 Create a code directory

-Now let’s create a common folder where all you of your projects will be stored starting with this one.
+Now let’s create a common folder where all of your projects will be stored starting with this one.
 This is also where our virtualenv will be configured.

 Depending on your operating system and personal preferences, open up a terminal program.
 It will start you off in your computer’s home directory, just like your file explorer.
 Enter the ls command and press enter to see all of the folders there now.